Color names

 #0D5C33

-The color dark pastel green is a vivid, medium shade of green.
+The color bright turquoise is a vibrant and bright shade of cyan.

 Spring green is a color that was traditionally considered to be on the yellow side of green, but in modern computer systems based on the RGB color model is halfway between cyan and green on the color wheel.
 The first recorded use of spring green as a color name in English was in 1766, referring to roughly the color now called spring bud.